 Black and White Designs - View Details »

 Porcelain is a very hard material that is often glazed.
 The fact that is a dense material with a glaze makes it water resistant, stain resistant, and less likely to fade than marble.
 Marble, on the other hand, is more porous and can soak up stains or even become etched with acidic liquids.
 That's why marble has to be sealed regularly against such accidents, particularly if you put it in the kitchen.
 In terms of maintenance, though, again it depends on the porcelain tile you choose.
 If you pick a highly textured porcelain tile, like this one, it can become chipped or be difficult to clean.

 Once chipped, porcelain tile is actually harder to fix than marble that is damaged because you have to replace the entire tile, instead of just spot-treating the damage.
 Hopefully, you have extra tiles because sometimes porcelain tiles can be hard to match years later, once they do get cracked.
 Here is a video of how to replace a porcelain tile.

 #4 Pros and Cons: Installation

-Porcelain tiles are harder to install than ceramic because they need a special grout.
-They are also heavier than ceramic tiles meaning that they may need a substrate to support the weight.
-Marble is also a very heavy floor material and will need to be laid out before the actual installation to get a visually appealing vein pattern throughout the whole design, like in this floor.
+Marble tiles are harder to install than porcelain tile because they need a special setting material and must be sealed.
+They are also softer than porcelain tiles meaning that they may need a substrate to support the weight.
+Marble is also has a lot of variation and will need to be laid out before the actual installation to get a visually appealing vein pattern throughout the whole design, like in this floor.
 So, although you don't need to match or lay out porcelain tiles, it comes with its own difficulty of installation too.

 #5 Pros and Cons: Aesthetics